Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Functional galley – Much like the rest of the boat, boat builders don’t think too much about their galleys’ actual use and functionality.
 You need one with adequate cabinets and storage, an easy-to-access fridge, and space on the countertops to cook.

-Bed — Most boats come with thin, cheap cushions on the bunks.
-If you’re going to liveaboard, you need to upgrade to a real mattress.
+Bed – Most boats come with thin, cheap cushions on the bunks.
+If you’re going to liveaboard, you need to upgrade your boat beds and get a real mattress.
 Boat mattresses have all sorts of angles and curves in them to maximize space, so it’s not easy to just buy a new one.
 A custom-cut spring boat mattress will cost thousands of dollars, but you can get a nice memory foam mattress and cut it to fit for a few hundred.

 Coastal Cruisers versus Bluewater Boats

 In the sailboat world, there is a special allure to the bluewater sailboat.
 Like our fictional sailor John above, many folks dream of setting sail for distant lands.

 What exactly makes a “bluewater” sailboat is something of a controversial topic.
 However, most sailors would point to design like heavy displacement, a comfortable ride and good performance in heavy weather, and robustness of construction not found in most production vessels.

 Most things that differentiate a coastal cruiser from a bluewater boat don’t make much difference for living aboard.
 But many newer coastal cruisers feature wide-open cockpits, low swim-step transoms, and large companionway doors that would not be considered classically “bluewater.”
 But these features can make a massive difference in the liveability of the space and your overall comfort.

 Only one thing is sure—bluewater sailboats cost significantly more than regular coastal cruisers.
 So if you’re not planning ocean passages, you can get a lot more boat for your money by buying a well-equipped coastal cruiser.